SRO placed on administrative leave after fight at NC elementary school - NewsBreak

 SRO placed on administrative leave after fight at NC elementary school

 HENDERSON COUNTY, N.C.
-(WSPA) – A North Carolina school resource officer has been placed on administrative leave after fighting with a student Monday.
+(WSPA) – A North Carolina school resource officer has been placed on administrative leave following a fight with a student Monday.

 According to Henderson County School District, the fight took place between School Resource Officer Alan Brackett with the Henderson County Sheriff’s Office and a student at Fletcher Elementary School.